Skilled Chicago back injury attorneys

-At Horwitz, Horwitz & Associates, our personal injury lawyers in Chicago have obtained the largest verdict in Illinois for back and spinal cord injury.
-To read about this record setting verdict please click here.
+At Horwitz, Horwitz & Associates, our back injury lawyers in Chicago have obtained what was the largest verdict in Illinois for a back and spinal cord injury.
+To read about this record-setting verdict please click here.

 - Pain emanating from the low back to the buttocks, down the back of the thigh and into the calves and/or feet

 - Severe muscle spasms in the low back when standing straight

 - Stiffness and or persistent aching along the spine from the base of the neck to the tailbone

 - Localized pain in the neck, upper back, or lower back

 - Sharp pain after lifting heavy objects or engaging in other strenuous activity

 - Chronic aching in the middle or lower back, especially after sitting or standing for extended periods of time